Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so instructors renting classrooms or training space may need evidence of liability coverage.
+- Most commercial leases in New Mexico require proof of general liability coverage, so instructors renting classrooms or training space may need evidence of liability coverage.

 Common Claims for Adult Education Instructor Businesses in New Mexico